DustinHendrickson/mod-player-bot-level-brackets/README.md

 - **Death Knight Level Safeguard:**
   Death Knight bots are enforced a minimum level of 55.
 - **Guild Bot Exclusion:**
-  When enabled, bots that are in a guild with at least one real (non-bot) player online are excluded from bot bracket calculations and will not be adjusted.
+  When enabled, bots that are in a guild with at least one real (non-bot) player are excluded from bot bracket calculations and will not be adjusted.
+This uses a persistent tracking system that monitors guild membership changes and updates the status every 10 minutes, ensuring consistent behavior regardless of whether real players are online or offline.
 - **Friend List Exclusion:**
   When enabled, bots that are on real players' friend lists are excluded from level bracket adjustments.
 - **Dynamic Distribution:**